MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-TenantAllowBlockListSpoofItems.md

 ## PARAMETERS

 ### -Identity
-The only valid value for this parameter is domain.com\Default.
+Use the value `domain.com\Default` for this parameter.
+The spoofed sender that you want to remove is really identified by the Ids parameter.

 ```yaml
 Type: HostedConnectionFilterPolicyIdParameter